Craters v0.2.0

 QuadTree — Broad-Phase Partitioning

-SAT alone solves how to detect a collision, but not when to bother checking.
-Naively testing every object against every other object is O(n²) — fine for 10 entities, painful at 500.
+SAT tells you how to detect a collision, but not when to bother checking.
+Naively testing every entity against every other entity is O(n²) — fine at 10 objects, painful at 500.

-The new QuadTree handles broad-phase: partition the world into quadrants, only test objects in the same region.
+The new QuadTree handles broad-phase partitioning: divide the world into quadrants, only test objects in the same region against each other.

 import { QuadTree } from '@swashvirus/craters';